-(3) The composition of the Advisory Committee shall ensure a broad range of relevant expertise and the broadest possible geographic distribution within the territory of the Contracting States.
+(3) The composition of the Advisory Committee shall ensure a broad range of relevant expertise and the representation of each of the Contracting States.

 (4) The Advisory Committee shall elect a chairperson from among its members.
 It shall adopt its rules of procedure.